 With M136, the control does not move the tool in mm/min, but rather at the feed rate F in millimeters per spindle revolution programmed in the NC program.
 If you change the spindle speed by using the potentiometer, the control changes the feed rate accordingly.

+M136 becomes effective at the start of the block.
 You can cancel M136 by programming M137.

 Feed rate for circular arcs: M109/M110/M111

 The control applies the programmed feed rate to the path of the tool center.